LolipopJ/telly-bot/README.md

 When visit `http://127.0.0.1:3300/alist/random-img` or send `/random_img` to bot, you will get a random image from the `/path/to/img-dir` directory in AList.

+Notes: If directory `/path/to/img-dir` has too many files, the first request in a certain time interval may failed.
+This is due to AList's file cache mechanism (default to 30 minutes, can be configured on the AList management page), please wait a few seconds and try again.

 ### ChatGPT

 Adapt to [ChatAnywhere](https://github.com/chatanywhere/GPT_API_free).